crampete/full_stack_classroom_october_2019/README.md

 - Only 4/12 students present.
 - Deviated into Backend.
 (IP, Domains, Servers, HTTP etc)
 - Logic Puzzles using Control Statements.

+## Day 10

+- Deviated to Git.
+Low attendance.
+- What is Git?
+Use cases.
+- Reverting changes using Git.
+- Git vs GitHub
+- Uploading a small project to GitHub.

+## Day 11 & 12

+- Functions in JavaScript
+- Arguments to functions
+- Scope in functions
+- Return statements
+- Return statements acting as values
+- What are classes (behaviour/action and data) and what are objects?
+- Constructors
+- Methods in classes (bevaiour)
+- Inheritance (extends keyword)
+- Initialising new objects and using them in Arrays.
+- Using objects and making them do stuff.
+- `new Array()`, `new String()` and `new Number()`.